mruedinger/pi-crust/README.md

 ## Image
 I previously used Ubuntu Server LTS for my OS, however, I've recently switched to Raspberry Pi OS Lite for app compatibility and feature availability.
 That said, your Debian based install of choice should likely work fine but may require some config tweaks.

-The easiest method to flash the OS to your microSD card involves using the [Raspberry Pi Imager tool](https://www.raspberrypi.com/software/).
+I recommend using the [Raspberry Pi Imager tool](https://www.raspberrypi.com/software/) to flash your SD card with your desired OS.

 The tool is pretty intuitive.
 Make sure to select "Edit Settings" when prompted to "Use OS customisation?" to set up SSH, default username, wifi, and other desired settings.